liampond/LLM-MusicTheory/docs/architecture.md

 ## System Overview

-The LLM-MusicTheory package is designed as a modular evaluation framework for testing Large Language Models on music theory tasks.
-The architecture follows clean code principles with clear separation of concerns.
+The LLM-MusicTheory package is a modular evaluation framework for testing Large Language Models on music theory tasks.
+The architecture emphasizes small focused modules, backward compatibility for legacy datasets, and explicit prompt assembly ordering for new datasets.

 ## High-Level Architecture